ruiding-code/QnA/README.md

-# Question Answering on SQuAD
+# Question Answering on the SQuAD dataset